-Take due care of my personal safety and physical and mental health
+5 Stay Aware: Take due care of my safety, health and finances.

 6 The only person responsible for your health is you... and if you get ill it will have a negative impact for you and others involved in the project.